revbayes/revbayes/help/md/dnPhyloOrnsteinUhlenbeckStateDependent.md

 `.characterHistories`) and specified in the `characterHistory` argument.
 Other parameter specifications are same as above.

+You can incorporate tip uncertainty by specifying the within-species variance and the number of samples for each species.
+The variance of species means will be calculated in the back end.
+If only some species are represented by multiple samples, you can choose the treatment for species with one sample only.
+Options include "mean", "median", and "as_is".
+"Mean" and "Median" calculates the mean or median variance of species means for all species with multiple samples.
+"As_is" will use the value supplied by the user without modification.
+This option should be used with caution.
+Note the difference between within-species variance and the variance of species mean.

 ## authors
 Priscilla Lau
 ## see_also